Ocean Quest: July 22 – 26, 2019

 Ocean Quest is devoted to exploring the deep blue seas and learning about marine life.
 Campers will enjoy many fun activities including several science and art water-themed projects.

 Become a marine biologist and study life within the coral reef system.
 Observe coral reef fragments up-close in our terrific touch tank and explore the Sargasso Sea and the sea-grass beds.
 Can you find the critters, such as shrimp, crabs, and tiny fish hiding?
 Here is your chance to find out how certain marine organisms tick as we look inside some real specimens, through dissection!
 Search for life along the beach and in the ocean.
 Do you love sharks or do they make shake?
 What is their role on the great reefs?
 Take a big chomp out of the fear and learn about these wonderful creatures of the deep.
 Help spread the message of how amazing and crucial these animals are to our oceans.
-Oh, and sea turtles.
-We will learn many more fascinating things about these gentle reptiles of the sea, including their nesting habits.

 In addition campers will participate in a long standing tradition of creating their own silk screen shirt.
 Campers are also encouraged to bring their mask and snorkel to camp during this week as our instructors will be teaching snorkeling skills to campers of all ages.

 Please note that this is a Specialty week not eligible for any discounts, including Sibling discounts.
 This week cannot be combined for a three-week discount.

 Campers will be going on an exciting Ocean Quest Field Trip!
 As you will see below, there are two field trips during this week and the campers are divided based on their age as to which they participate in.

 Snorkel trip to John Pennekamp National Park and visit to The Coral Reef Restoration Foundation Educational Center, Key Largo Age 9-16